cerebrux/Blender-NLE/README.md

 Download
 ----
 - latest :        [Download] [1]
-- version :       1.1.0
+- version :       1.1.1
 - history :       [Cangelog] [3]
 - old versions :  [View] [2]

 Installation
 --------------

-Installation of the presets is easy :
+The installation of the preset settings is easy :

 - For the *Video Editing interface* just open the NLEvideoInterface.blend file from the blender file menu